shahery/django-blog-project4/README.md

    * Few codes were also learnt from [codemy.com](https://codemy.com/)

  ## Media
-   * Cloudinary is used in this project for images and videos purposes.
+   * Cloudinary is used in this project for images purposes.

  ## Acknowledgements
    * My mentor who guided me througout the project.